ljunggren/boozang-docs/README.md

 ###### QA team

-As the first Sprint concludes the QA team is curious to see how much of the requirements are actually fulfilled.
+As the first Sprint conclude the QA team is curious to see how much of the requirements are actually fulfilled.
 They start mapping out their tests.
-In Boozang it's quite straightforward.
+In Boozang, it's quite straightforward.
 They notice that they can do the following mapping

 ```Boozang
 a user visits the store -> Load front page